jm130/dmogdocs/docs/source/user/connecting.rst

 Note that you may need to create the '.ssh' folder and the 'config' config file if they are not already there.

 .. note::
-   If your computer is using Windows 10 you will need to use double quotes (" ") in the ProxyCommand line, instead of the single quotes (' ') as shown below)
+   If your computer is using Windows 10 you will need to use double quotes (" ") in the ProxyCommand line, instead of the single quotes (' ') as shown below.

 .. code-block:: bash